 What is the leading cause of hair loss?

-- Androgenetic Alopecia, also known as male pattern hair loss, is the most common form of hair loss accounting for 95% of hair loss in men.
+- Androgenetic Alopecia, also known as male pattern hair loss, is known to be the most common form of hair loss which can account for 95% of hair loss in men.

-- Female pattern hair loss (FPHL) is a distinctive form of hair loss that occurs in women with androgenetic alopecia.
-Many women are affected by FPHL.
-Around 40% of women by age 50 show signs of hair loss.
+- Female pattern hair loss (FPHL) is a distinctive form of hair loss that can occur in women with androgenetic alopecia.
+Many women can be affected by FPHL.
+Around 40% of women by age 50 may show signs of hair loss.

-- As the name suggests, Androgenetic Alopecia involves the action of androgens (male sex hormones), specifically DHT (dihydrotestosterone).
-Individuals with pattern hair loss have an increased sensitivity to DHT.
-DHT binds onto susceptible hair follicles, causing them to shrink.
-Over time this impacts the hair growth cycle where hair starts to thin, shorten and eventually stop growing.
+- Individuals with pattern hair loss can have an increased sensitivity to DHT.
+DHT can bind onto susceptible hair follicles, and can cause them to shrink.
+Over time this can impact the hair growth cycle where hair starts to thin, shorten and eventually stop growing.

 Is it normal that I am losing hair every day?

-- Those with Androgenetic Alopecia, hair shedding is in excess of 100 hairs per day, as follicular miniaturisation causes the hair’s growth cycle to become progressively shorter.
-This results in significantly less hairs in the anagen phase at any given time, which is why hair shedding is more frequent in those with Androgenetic Alopecia.
+- Those with Androgenetic Alopecia, hair shedding can be in excess of 100 hairs per day, as follicular miniaturisation can cause the hair’s growth cycle to become progressively shorter.
+This may result in significantly less hairs in the anagen phase at any given time, which can be the reason why hair shedding is more frequent in those with Androgenetic Alopecia.